Mon-Sat 8:30am - 5:30pm, Closed Sunday | 800 N Main St, Shelbyville, TN | (931) 684-8878

 *Practical Application.
 Biblical connections and questions for reflection and application for each passage.

-The NIV is used as the primary Bible text but McKnight also includes insights from his own translation of the entire New Testament.
+The NIV is used as the primary Bible text, but McKnight also includes insights from his own translation of the entire New Testament.
 Each Bible study features a short, compact, clear exposition that both summarizes the whole and gives the reader a clear focus for what is central to the passage.

 Add to cart